Japan Line: the sweatshirt in Toki material

 gray-sweatshirt-toki-bonnegueule

-American football was just 50 years old; the baseball league, 60 years old, and FIFA barely celebrated its 20th anniversary!
-The supervised practice of outdoor sports was ultimately recent.
+American football was just 50 years old; the baseball league, 60 years old, and FIFA was barely celebrating its 20th anniversary!
+The practice of outdoor sports in such a regulated manner was ultimately recent.

 france-team-1921

-In 1921, the France team won its first match against England after a chaotic start.
-It was only able to take shape thanks to the creation of the FFF in 1919.
+In 1921, the French team won its first match against England after a chaotic start.
+It was only thanks to the creation of the FFF in 1919 that it was able to get back on track.

-Sport is becoming more popular and the demand for sports clothing is only increasing.
-However, we still focus on the only primary need of not being cold, without thinking too much about the rest.
+Sport is becoming more democratic and the demand for sportswear is only increasing.
+However, we still focus on the basic need of not being cold, without thinking too much about the rest.

-Remember your outdoor sports classes, on winter mornings, during your schooling: being warm at the right time, while waiting for the body to warm up through physical activity, was quite simply vital for your health.
-It was already the same in the 1920s: we quickly realized that clothing whose role was to keep the heat in, while not hindering movement, was absolutely essential.
+Remember your outdoor sports classes on winter mornings when you were at school: being warm at the right time, while waiting for your body to warm up through physical activity, was simply vital for your health.
+It was already the same in the 1920s: it was quickly realized that clothing that kept you warm, without hindering movement, was absolutely essential.

 It is therefore a decisive period for sportswear, since it will see the birth of one of its main pieces: the sweatshirt .

 Until then, athletes wore a kind of gray wool sweater to warm up before and after exercise.
-Worn next to the skin - the t-shirt had not yet fully worn out - these models were particularly heavy and uncomfortable.
-It is also said that they took a long time to dry, not to mention their tendency to shrink when washed.
+Worn next to the skin - the T-shirt had not yet come into its own - these models were particularly heavy and uncomfortable.
+It is also said that they took a very long time to dry, not to mention their tendency to shrink when washed.

-In short, this problem of thermal protection for outdoor athletes had still not been resolved satisfactorily.
+In short, this problem of thermal protection for outdoor athletes had still not been satisfactorily resolved.
 But it was only a matter of time...

 Tom_Shevlin

 Around 1900 - Tom Shelvin, American athlete and businessman of the last century, in his Yale football team sweater.
-It’s the prehistory of sportswear!
+This is the prehistory of sportswear!

-The situation will only change at the end of the decade thanks to Bennie Russell , then a student and football player at the University of Alabama.
+The situation will not change until the end of the decade. thanks to Bennie Russell , then a student and football player at the University of Alabama.

-Bennie was the heir to the eponymous Russell company, which specialized in the manufacture of union suits for women and children.
+Bennie was the heir to the eponymous Russel company, which specialized in the manufacture of union suits for women and children.

 union suit man

-Tired of having to deal with an itchy knit and full of sweat, he decides to take inspiration from the products of the family factory.
-Relying on the top of the union follows that it improves, it thus obtains a light piece, without collar, in thick cotton weave , significantly more pleasant than its wool counterpart.
+Tired of having to put up with an itchy and sweaty knit, he decided to take inspiration from the products of the family factory.
+Based on the top of the union suit that he improved, he thus obtained a lightweight piece, without a collar, in thick cotton weave , much more pleasant than its wool counterpart.
 The first sweatshirt was born.

 bennie russell designer sweatshirt

 From there, Russell Sr. sent sweatshirts to several retailers: all of them were incredibly successful.
-The brand quickly abandoned union suits to specialize in sports equipment, still to this day.
+The brand soon abandoned union suits to specialize in sports equipment, still to this day.

 The Russell Athletic brand still exists today.